CompVis/stable-diffusion/docs/features/CLI.md

 ## !fetch

-This command retrieves the generation parameters from a previously generated image and either loads them into the command line (Linux|Mac), or prints them out in a comment for copy-and-paste (Windows).
+This command retrieves the generation parameters from a previously generated image and either loads them into the command line.
 You may provide either the name of a file in the current output directory, or a full file path.

 ~~~
 dream> !fetch 0000015.8929913.png